MehdiNoroozi/JigsawPuzzleSolver/README.md

 To train CFN for recognition use solver_cfn_rec.prototxt, you need to set ImageNet lmdb path which includes resized 256x256 images in train_val_cfn_rec.prototxt.

 You can use cfn_jps_test.m and cfn_rec_test.m to test the trained models in matlab.
-The trained models are available on [project page](http://www.cvg.unibe.ch/research/JigsawPuzzleSolver.html)
+The trained models are available on the [project page.](http://www.cvg.unibe.ch/research/JigsawPuzzleSolver.html)

 To reproduce ImageNet classfication experiment results(Table 2), you need to train CFN for recognition initialized with jigsaw puzzle solver weights and lock desired convolutinal layers.